ITTY stands for

 streaming audio over the Internet, George, W7TTY

-has come up with a scheme that allows him to
+came up with a scheme that allowed him to

 broadcast teletype news over the Internet 24

 hours per day, 7 days per week.
 Paul, W2TTY, has continued operation of George's original sytem.

 The receiving address is http://internet-tty.net:8000/ITTY.

 So what's different about ITTY?
 Well, for one

 thing, the user community is able to submit

 E-Mail (SMTP protocol) or a special RTTY Mailer Application from Bill, K7TTY.
 News broadcasts are now